syncfusion-content/wpf-docs/wpf/Ribbon/State-Persistence.md

 {% endhighlight %}

-## Persisting Ribbon States any time while running the application
+## Persist Ribbon States any time while running the application

-WPF Ribbon control now supports the persistence of its states any time while running the application.
+WPF Ribbon control supports the persistence of its states any time while running the application.
 Ribbon states can be saved and loaded at any time by using Ribbon methods.

-There are two methods to save and load the current Ribbon states.
-They are:
+The methods to save and load the current Ribbon states are:

 * SaveRibbonState
 * LoadRibbonState